FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/1-defining-agent-functions.rst

         // ...
     }

-When using the Run-Time Compiled (RTC) functions, optionally in the C++ interface or required by the Python interface, the function must be defined in a string and associated with the AgentDescription using the ``newRTCFunction`` method.
+When using the Run-Time Compiled (RTC) functions, optionally in the C++ interface or required by the Python interface, the function must be defined in a string and associated with the `AgentDescription<flamegpu::AgentDescription>` using the :func:`newRTCFunction()<flamegpu::AgentDescription::newRTCFunction>` method.

 .. cpp syntax highlighting due to issues with the cuda highlighter and raw strings.
 .. tabs::